How to Update Ubuntu Linux [Beginner's Tip]

 sudo apt update && sudo apt upgrade -y

-It will ask for password and you can use your account’s password.
-You won’t see the anything on the screen while typing so keep on typing your password and hit enter.
-This will update packages in Ubuntu.
+It will ask for a password.
+You can use your account’s password.
+You won’t see characters on the screen while typing, so keep on typing your password and hit enter.
+This will update the packages in Ubuntu.

-Actually, it’s not a single command.
-It’s a combination of two commands.
-The && is a way to combine two commands in a way that the second command runs only when the previous command ran successfully.
+It’s actually not a single command, it’s a combination of two commands.
+The && is a way to run multiple commands in Linux in a way such that the second command runs only when the previous command ran successfully.